Skip to main content

 Trivial types are the most common types that surround us, and from a language perspective, Mojo doesn't need special support for these written in a struct.
 Usually, these values are so tiny that they should be passed around in CPU registers, not indirectly through memory.

 As such, Mojo provides a struct decorator to declare these types of values: @register_passable("trivial").
-This decorator tells Mojo that the type should be copyable and movable but that it has no user-defined logic (no lifecycle methods) for doing this.
+This decorator tells Mojo that the type should be copyable and movable but that it has no user-defined logic for this (no custom copy constructor or move constructor).
 It also tells Mojo to pass the value in CPU registers whenever possible, which has clear performance benefits.

 You'll see this decorator on types like Int in the standard library: